 FEATURE DESCRIPTION REFERENCES Intercom Paging (APT/DPT Integration Only) permits callers to page subscribers by PBX paging (there are different kinds of PBX paging, and these can be specified by VPS programming) when the subscribers have set Intercom Paging for Call Transfer or when the subscribers have set Intercom Paging for Incomplete Call Handling.
 The caller is briefly placed on hold while the VPS announces the page and until the subscriber answers the page.
 The subscriber can answer the page from any extension using the paging answer code; this code is specified in the PBX User Manual.
 For a Caller ID Caller, if his name has been recorded for the Caller Name Announcement feature, the name will be announced at the end of the page.
 If the caller's name has been recorded for both the System and Personal Caller Name Announcement, the VPS will use the personal caller name.
 To utilize this feature, follow the procedure below.
 1) Go to the System Administration Top Menu, and type 1-2 (Program-Class of Service) and COS No.(1-62).
-Select an Intercom Paging Group (1-17) for this COS.
-If set to Group 17, the Intercom Paging feature is activated for all groups.
+Select an Intercom Paging Group (1-9 with the KX-TVS 50; 1-17 with the KX-TVS80) for this COS.
+If set to Group 9 (with the KX-TVS80) or Group 17 (with the KX-TVS80), the Intercom Paging feature is activated for all groups.
 2) From the System Administration Top Menu, type 1-5-7-7 (Program-System Parameter Setting-Others-Intercom Paging Parameters).
 Adjust the "No Answer Time for Intercom Paging" to your preference (the default is 5 s).
-For the Intercom Paging Group you selected in Step 1, set the Intercom Paging access code in "Paging Code for Group 1-17" and "Paging Code for All Groups". • See 4.1 GUIDELINES FOR DIGITAL INTEGRATION.
+For the Intercom Paging Group you selected in Step 1, set the Intercom Paging Group you selected in Step 1, set the Intercom Paging Code for Group 1-17" (with the KX-TVS80) and "Paging Code for All Groups". • See 4.1 GUIDELINES FOR DIGITAL INTEGRATION.
 See "Intercom Paging (1-5-7-7)" in 5.2.2 Custom Service Features.
-See "Intercom Paging Group" in Table 40 in B3 SYSTEM ADMINISTRATION-SETTING COS (CLASS OF SERVICE) PARAMETERS.
+See "Intercom Paging Group" in Table 40 in B3 SYSTEM ADMINISTRATION- SETTING COS (CLASS OF SERVICE) PARAMETERS.
 See "Other Parameters-Intercom Paging Parameter" in B6.7 Other Parameters.
 See "Intercom Paging" in Glossary.